 In-course scholarships are made to graduate students on the basis of coursework completed at Mount Saint Vincent University.
+To be considered, students must have completed 1.0 unit of graduate coursework and excelled academically.

 Application forms for these scholarships are available at: msvu.ca/gradstudies